yaml/yaml-spec/spec/spec.md

 side-by-side format.
 The left-hand side is the YAML example and the right-hand side is an alternate YAML view of the example.
-The alternate view uses JSON when possible.
+The right-hand view uses JSON when possible.
 Otherwise it uses a YAML form that is as close to JSON as possible.